-I have been Accredited with BACP and in private practice since 2001.
+I am a qualified Psychoanalytic Psychotherapist. registered with BPC.
+I have also been Accredited with BACP and in private practice as a psychodynamic counsellor since 2001.
 I have extensive experience working with many different people with different problems particularly anxiety and stress related issues, relationships and depression,as well as obsessive behaviour.

 I see counselling and psychotherapy as a way of helping people reach their potential and get the most out of life, whatever their personal circumstances.
 If you are in a time in your life when you feel you need to do something, now is a good time to give me a call.
 The hardest step is often the first one and if you are looking at this site then you are part way there to taking it, why not pick up the phone or send me an email to arrange an informal, confidential discussion and see if counselling with me is for you.

 Psychoanalytic Psychotherapist (BPC registered, Member of Severnside Institute for Psychotherapy).

 Diploma in Psychodynamic Counselling (BACP Accreditation 2001)